 Marcala is located at over 5000 feet above sea level, deep in the mountains of western Honduras.
-Producing Strictly High Grown Coffee, it is set in a landscape crisscrossed by streams flowing into the Ulua River and surrounded by forests full of pine trees.
+Producing high altitude Coffee, surrounded by forests full of pine trees.

 Of the rainfall we receive, less than 6% runs off our land, compared to more than 70% in farms trying to achieve a higher yield by not using shade trees.
-We don’t only want to preserve the ecosystem; we try to improve the soil.
+We want to preserve the ecosystem and improve the soil.

 We Only Produce Arabica Berries, Of Which There Are Many Varieties

 Don Adán Coffee consists of a combination of Bourbon, Typica and Pacamara berries.

 Bourbon and Typica are very old species.
 They produce a cup of excellent quality and delicate taste, complemented with a very clean agreeable aftertaste and incomparable acidity.

 There are plant varieties that will produce more quantities, but we have chosen traditional trees that produce better quality.

 Pacamara is the derivative of two different tree varieties: Pacas and Maragogype, or elephant bean.
 Originating in southeastern Africa, it was introduced to the Blue Mountains of Jamaica in 1901 and Guatemala in 1903.

 Our coffee is produced at altitudes of over 5000 ft, producing an even sized, hard bean that is striking not only in appearance, but also has an excellent and distinctive taste.